maxyjs/enhanced-for-github-chrome-extension/README.md

-# Chrome extension for finding code on github.com
+# Chrome extension for github.com